Breast Augmentation & Implants

 The submuscular placement method tends to produce more aesthetically appealing results for naturally small-breasted women.
 Since the implant is concealed underneath the pectoral muscle, flaws in the implant like ripples or the edges of the implant are hidden.
 Submuscular placement of silicone implants tend to look and feel extremely natural.

-Submuscular implants don't obfuscate mammography exams, like subglandular implants sometimes do.
+Submuscular implants don't interfere with mammography exams, like subglandular implants sometimes do.
 Because the implant is behind the muscle, the breast tissue can be clearly checked for cancerous tumors by the mammogram.
 With the implant placed on top of the muscle but underneath the implant, the results of the mammogram can sometimes be less clearly defined.

 Finally, "bottoming out" has less of a chance of occurring with implants placed under the muscle.
 This condition occurs when the implants have been placed too low along the chest wall, making the nipples appear to be too high up on the breast.